buildkite/buildkite-community-chat-code-of-conduct/README.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, we may take any action deemed appropriate, up to and including a temporary ban or permanent expulsion from the community without warning.
+If a community member engages in unacceptable behavior, we may take any action deemed appropriate, up to and including a temporary or permanent ban from the community without warning.

 ## Reporting Guidelines